ajeless/docs/test_and_qa/unit_testing.md

-# Unit Testing and Test Doubles

-Unit testing involves testing individual units or components of software in isolation to ensure they function as intended.
-To achieve this isolation, "test doubles" are used to simulate the behavior of real components.

-## Test Doubles
-**Definition:** Test doubles are simulated objects that mimic the behavior of real objects in controlled ways, allowing for effective isolation of the system under test (SUT).

-### 1. Stubs
-**Definition:** Stubs provide predetermined responses to calls made during the test.

-**Example:** Imagine a method that fetches user data from a database.
-In testing, instead of querying the actual database, a stub could be used to return a fixed set of user data.

-### 2. Dummies
-**Definition:** Dummies are placeholders that don't have any behavior.
-They're used to fill parameter lists.

-**Example:** If a method requires a user object as a parameter but doesn't actually use it for the specific test scenario, a dummy user object might be passed just to satisfy the method's signature.

-### 3. Spies
-**Definition:** Spies are like stubs, but they also record some information about how they were called, allowing for further verification.

-**Example:** Imagine a method that sends notifications to users.
-A spy could be used to simulate the notification sender and record how many times it was called and with what messages.

-### 4. Mocks
-**Definition:** Mocks are objects pre-programmed with expectations regarding the order and arguments of their method calls.
-They can throw exceptions if they receive calls they weren't expecting.

-**Example:** For a method that processes payments, a mock payment gateway could be set up to expect a payment of a specific amount.
-If the method tries to process a different amount, the mock would raise an exception.

-### 5. Fakes
-**Definition:** Fakes have a working implementation, but it's simplified and not suitable for production.

-**Example:** Instead of using a real database, a fake in-memory database could be used for testing.
-It behaves like a real database but doesn't persist data beyond the test's lifecycle.

-## Fixtures
-**Definition:** Fixtures set up a fixed environment or state for tests to run in.
-They ensure tests have a consistent starting point and aren't affected by external factors.

-**Example:** Before testing CRUD operations, a fixture might set up a database with a known set of data.
-After the tests, another fixture might clean up by deleting any data added during the tests.

-In conclusion, while unit testing ensures software components work as expected, test doubles are essential tools in a tester's arsenal.
-They provide controlled environments and behaviors, allowing for effective and efficient testing.
+# Unit Testing Software

+## Unit Testing and Test Doubles

+Unit testing is a foundational concept in software development.
+It involves testing individual units or components of a software in isolation from the rest of the application.
+The primary goal is to validate that each unit of the software performs as designed.

+### Test Doubles

+When unit testing, it's often necessary to isolate the unit under test from external dependencies.
+This is where the concept of "test doubles" comes into play.
+Test doubles are substitutes for these dependencies during testing.

+#### 1. **Stubs**
+- **Definition**: Stubs provide predetermined responses to calls made during the test.
+- **Example**: If a unit requires data from a database to function, a stub could simulate the database and return fixed data.

+#### 2. **Mocks**
+- **Definition**: Mocks are pre-programmed with expectations regarding call behavior and can verify if they are met.
+- **Example**: If a unit should call a specific method on a dependency, a mock can verify that this method is called.

+#### 3. **Dummies**
+- **Definition**: Dummies are objects that can be passed around but do not have any type of implementation.
+- **Example**: If a method requires a parameter but doesn't actually use it, a dummy object can be passed.

+#### 4. **Spies**
+- **Definition**: Spies are stubs that also record some information based on how they were called.
+- **Example**: If you want to ensure a method was called a certain number of times, a spy can record this information.

+#### 5. **Fakes**
+- **Definition**: Fakes have working implementations but usually take shortcuts that make them unsuitable for production.
+- **Example**: An in-memory database is a good example of a fake.

+### Assessing Adequacy via Code Coverage Analysis

+Code coverage is a metric that helps in determining the extent of your code that is being tested.
+It provides a quantitative measure of code coverage, which in turn provides an idea of the quality of your tests.

+- **Why is it Important?**
+  - It helps identify areas of the code that haven't been tested and might contain defects.
+  - It gives developers confidence that changes to the code won't introduce regressions.

+- **Examples of Python Code Coverage Tools**:
+  - `coverage.py`: A tool for measuring code coverage of Python programs.
+  - `pytest-cov`: A plugin for the pytest framework that provides coverage reporting.

+## Understanding Test Flakiness

+Flaky tests are a common challenge in software testing.
+They are tests that exhibit both passing and failing results with the same code.
+Understanding and addressing the root causes of flakiness is crucial for maintaining a reliable test suite.

+### What is a Flaky Test?

+A flaky test is one that can produce different results (pass or fail) when run multiple times, even if the code being tested hasn't changed.
+This non-deterministic behavior can undermine trust in the testing process and can lead to wasted developer time.

+### Causes of Test Flakiness

+1. **Concurrency**: The order and timing of concurrent operations can vary, leading to unpredictable test outcomes.
+2. **Timing**: Tests might expect something to happen within a certain timeframe, but various factors can affect execution speed.
+3. **Environment Changes**: Differences in file systems, databases, or even system time can affect test outcomes.
+4. **Platform Dependencies**: Tests might pass on one operating system but fail on another due to differences in file systems, GUI rendering, or other platform-specific behaviors.
+5. **Memory Allocation**: The way objects are allocated in memory can affect things like hash codes, leading to non-deterministic behavior in tests.

+### Addressing Test Flakiness

+1. **Avoid Global State**: Tests should not depend on or alter global state, as this can lead to unpredictable outcomes.
+2. **Isolate Tests**: Ensure that tests do not depend on each other.
+Each test should set up its own environment and tear it down afterward.
+3. **Increase Timeouts**: If a test fails because an operation doesn't complete in time, consider increasing the timeout.
+However, be cautious, as this can also mask performance regressions.
+4. **Use Stable Test Data**: Avoid using random data in tests.
+If a test fails, you should be able to reproduce the failure with the same data.
+5. **Re-run Failed Tests**: If a test fails, consider re-running it automatically to determine if it's truly flaky.

+### Conclusion

+Both unit testing and understanding test flakiness are crucial aspects of the software testing process.
+By ensuring that your unit tests are comprehensive and by addressing the root causes of test flakiness, you can maintain a reliable and trustworthy test suite.